mlswg/mls-protocol/draft-ietf-mls-protocol.md

     root.right = subtree_root(nodes[(R+1):])
     return root
 ~~~~~

 (Note that this is the same ordering of nodes as in the array-based tree representation
 described in {{array-based-trees}}.
 The algorithms in that section may be used to
+simplify decoding this extension into other representations.)

+(Note that this is the same ordering of nodes as in the array-based tree representation
+described in {{array-based-trees}}.
+The algorithms in that section may be used to